spotsnel-gaming/private-foundryvtt-server/README.md

 ### Usage

-Download and copy the Foundry distribution file to a folder that will be used for the Foundrydata
+Download and copy the Foundry distribution file to a folder that will be used for the Foundry data folder.

 ```
-$ mkdir -p ./foundrydata/
+$ mkdir -p ~/foundrydata/
 # copy file as FoundryVTT*.zip or foundryvtt.zip to ./foundrydata
 ```